 Habitat having high potential to become either essential or important habitat |

-Restorable rye grass fields or diked or drained coastal marshes, marshes, some types of reservoirs. |
+Restorable rye grass fields or diked or drained coastal marshes |

 Net benefit in habitat quantity or quality |